Clastify logo

 Why distant ecosystems can look similar

-Convergent evolution means similar features evolve independently in distantly related organisms because they face similar selection pressures.
-So ecosystems on separate continents can look familiar, even when the species living there are unrelated.
+Convergent evolution is the independent evolution of similar features in distantly related organisms because they experience similar selection pressures.
+That helps explain why ecosystems on separate continents can look familiar, even when the species living there are unrelated.

-In hot, dry places, natural selection favours organisms that conserve water, avoid overheating and reproduce when water is available.
-In cold places with short growing seasons, it favours low growth forms, insulation, dormancy and rapid reproduction during brief favourable periods.
-Similar abiotic conditions create similar ecological problems, and natural selection often arrives at similar solutions.
+In hot, dry areas, natural selection favours organisms that conserve water, avoid overheating and reproduce when water is available.
+In cold areas with short growing seasons, it favours low growth forms, insulation, dormancy and rapid reproduction during brief favourable periods.
+Similar abiotic conditions create similar ecological problems, so natural selection often leads to similar solutions.

 Climate conditions of major terrestrial biomes